The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics

 In this work, we introduce a minimal microscopic model of non-reciprocal flocking with two populations with competing goals: species 2 aligns with species 1 while species 1 antialigns with species 2 (Fig.~\ref{fig:schematic_moves}).
-Crucially, this microscopic model can be exactly coarse-grained into fluctuating hydrodynamic equations, that essentially describe a fixed point of the renormalization group corresponding to the limit of vanishing lattice spacing~\cite{De1985,De1986,erignoux2016hydrodynamic,kourbane-houssene_exact_2018}.
-This fluctuating hydrodynamics takes the form
+Crucially, this microscopic model can be exactly coarse-grained into fluctuating hydrodynamic equations (the limit of vanishing lattice spacing) which takes the form

 where the components of the vector $\boldsymbol{\psi}$ are the densities and polarizations of the species, $a$ is the lattice size and $\bF$ gives the deterministic evolution in the thermodynamic limit $a\to 0$.
 The fluctuations in finite systems are described, at first order in $a$, by the second term on the right hand side of \eref{eq:summary_eq} where $\boldsymbol{\mathcal{M}}$ is a matrix and $\boldsymbol{\xi}$ is a vector of Gaussian white noises such that $\langle\xi_i(\br,t)\xi_j(\br^{\prime},t^{\prime})\rangle=\delta_{i,j}\delta(\br-\br^{\prime})\delta(t-t^{\prime})$.
-Studying the effect of this noise, while technically challenging, is particularly important in experimental contexts: animal herds and colloidal swarms are rarely in the the thermodynamic limit where particle number fluctuations can be completely ignored.
+Studying the effect of this noise, while technically challenging, is particularly important in experimental contexts: animal herds and colloidal swarms are rarely in the thermodynamic limit where particle number fluctuations can be completely ignored.
 Here, we explicitly derive the expression of $\bF$ and $\boldsymbol{\mathcal{M}}$ directly from the microscopic dynamics of the agents.